webdriverio/webdriverio/docs/GithubActions.md

 title: Github Actions
 ---

-If your repository is hosted on Github, you can use [Github Actions](https://docs.github.com/en/actions/getting-started-with-github-actions/about-github-actions#about-github-actions) to run your tests on Github's infrastructure
+If your repository is hosted on Github, you can use [Github Actions](https://docs.github.com/en/actions/getting-started-with-github-actions/about-github-actions#about-github-actions) to run your tests on Github's infrastructure.

 1. everytime you push changes
 2. on every pull request creation